 224. QUASI CONTRACTS.
 Winter quarter; one hour; one credit.
+Hours to be arranged.

-Nature of obligation; restitution at law for benefits conferred under mistake of fact or mistake of law; benefits conferred in misreliance upon contract invalid, illegal, unenforceable or impossible of performance; benefits conferred through intervention in another's affairs; benefits conferred under restraint; restitution as alternative remedy for breach of contract and for tort.
+Nature of obligation; restitution at law for benefits conferred under mistake of fact or mistake of law; benefits conferred in mis-reliance upon contract invalid, illegal, unenforceable or impossible of performance; benefits conferred through intervention in another's affairs; benefits conferred under restraint; restitution as alternative remedy for breach of contract and for tort.

 225. EQUITY PLEADING.
 Winter quarter; three hours; three credits.
+Hours to be arranged.

 Bills in equity, including parties, general requisites, and multifariousness, disclaimer and default; demurrer, pleas, answers, replications; cross bills, and amended and supplemental bills; decrees.
 226. CONSTITUTIONAL LAW.
 Winter quarter; five hours; five credits.
+11 a. m.

-A consideration of the law of the American Constitution and federal system, with special reference to interstate commerce, the powers of congress and governmental relations between the States and the United States.
+A consideration of the law of the American Constitution and Federal system, with special reference to interstate commerce, the powers of Congress and governmental relations between the States and the United States.
 The course also includes the interpretation of the constitutional limitations for the protection of life, liberty and property, police power, taxation, eminent domain, obligations of contracts, and protection to persons accused of crime.

 231. MUNICIPAL CORPORATIONS.
 Spring quarter; three hours; three credits.
+9 a. m.
+T., Th.